loomkoom/workshop/setup/run.md

 You can now run the bot using your IDE or CLI interface like you would run any other python program.

 `python bot.py`

+## Send your invite link
+Please send us your bot invite link in the following discord channel so we can already invite your bot: [#⁠invite-links](https://discord.com/channels/1097857983024746518/1098173576911261787)